soaib-bot/fm-playground/docs/development/adding-tools.md

 };
 ```

+- **Line 2:** Defines the language configuration for Monaco Editor, including brackets and auto-closing pairs.
+- **Line 18:** Defines the TextMate grammar for syntax highlighting, including keywords, operators, and tokenization rules.

 ##### Output Component

 For `?
 Output component type:`, if you selected `CustomOutput`, instead of a simple text output, a new file `nuxmvOutput.tsx` will be created.
 This file can contain custom React components to display the output of your tool in a more user-friendly way.